Noteworthy Traits

 Images

-The images array is a cool trait to have because what if you want to include 20 images or something, like a large amount of liner notes and stuff?
-I used to love that stuff when an album would have really cool notes, or a cd having a really good booklet.
-This stuff matters.
+The images array is a cool trait to have because what if you want to include 20 images or something, or a large amount of liner notes?
+I love that stuff when an album has really cool notes and pictures.
+This stuff matters, it might sound corny but it's world building and that's important.
 You have the option to expand and do whatever you want with an endless list of images here.

 Video

 A video is a cool thing to include in your token.
-It will show up in the player with an extra video icon you can click, enhancing the listening and viewing experience.
+It'll show up in the player with an extra video icon you can click, enhancing the listening and viewing experience.

 Visualizer